 for Missing Teeth

 A single missing tooth can cause all kinds of problems, and those only become worse as more teeth go missing.
 For people with an incomplete smile, even simple tasks like eating, speaking, and smiling can become awkward and painful.
 Does this sound familiar?
 If so, then Dr. Ji is ready to offer you the most complete tooth replacement available today: dental implants.
 With them, he can rebuild your smile no matter how many teeth you are missing, and you can look forward to the beautiful results lasting for decades to come.
-To learn more and schedule a FREE consultation, give us a call today.
+To learn more and schedule a consultation, give us a call today.

-Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery for Dental Implants?
+Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery For Dental Implants?

 - Dual-Trained Surgeon in Both Dentistry & Medicine

-- Sedation Dentistry Makes Every Procedure Comfortable
+- Sedation Options to Make Every Procedure Comfortable

 Benefits of Dental Implants

-Missing One Tooth
+Missing 1 Tooth

 Dr. Ji can place a single dental implant topped with an all-porcelain crown between two healthy teeth without altering them at all.
 This is a much less invasive approach compared to a traditional bridge in which the remaining teeth have to be filed down in order to support the prosthetic.